angular/material/docs/guides/PULL_REQUESTS.md

 * Follow our [Coding Rules](#rules).
 * **Include appropriate test cases**
 * Create your patch
-* Run the full Angular test suite, as described in the [developer documentation][dev-doc], and ensure that all tests pass.
+* Run the full Angular Material test suite, as described in the [developer documentation][dev-doc], and ensure that all tests pass.
 * Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit-message-format) and passes our commit message presubmit hook `validate-commit-msg.js`. <br/>Adherence to the [commit message conventions](#commit-message-format)